The Essential Guide to Borough Market, London

 If you only have 60 minutes

-- Start with a savoury main (street food queues get longer as the day goes on)
+- Start with something savoury (queues get longer as the morning goes on)

-- Buy one “take-home” treat (cheese, charcuterie, or spice blends)
+- Pick up one “take‑home” item — cheese, charcuterie, or spice blends

-- Finish with coffee — you’ll need it
+- Finish with a coffee (you’ll need it after weaving through the crowds)

 Best time to visit